Treatment to Prevent HIV Infection (PrEP)

 PrEP stands for Pre-exposure prophylaxis.
 Prophylaxis means disease prevention.
 PrEP is a new HIV prevention option for HIV-negative individuals to reduce their risk of HIV infection.
 PrEP for HIV prevention is the use of antiretroviral medications (ARVs) by HIV-negative individuals to reduce risk.
 Large research studies showed that PrEP could help prevent new HIV infections when used by people at high risk of getting HIV.

-The only good facts on PrEP are based on using the combination pill Truvada (see Fact Sheet 421) taken once a day.
-There is not enough information on any other dosing or other medications.
+The only research on PrEP is based on using the combination pill Truvada (see Fact Sheet 421).
+Research showed over 90% reduction in HIV infections when taken four times a week.
+PrEP taken daily reduced HIV infections by 99%.
+There is not enough information on other medications.
 We don't yet know if other drugs or dose timing (like a few times a week instead of every day) might also be a good way to reduce risk of HIV.

 Truvada as PrEP was studied in people who were at high risk of HIV infection.
 HIV-negative men who have sex with men, transgender women, and heterosexuals at high risk were studied.
-Results in these studies have varied, Major studies showed that daily Truvada as PrEP can reduce risk of infection between 44% and 90%.
+Results in these studies have varied.
 The studies showed that PrEP worked best for people who took the medication every day.

 PrEP is more than simply taking HIV pills.
 The US Centers for Disease Control and Prevention (CDC) has issued guidelines for the use of PrEP.
 One set of guidelines is for men who have sex with men.
 Another is for heterosexuals.